- Part 1: Introduction

 - recent experience of humiliation, loss or rejection

 - poor peer relations is on the fringe of a peer group with few or no close friends

 - history of being a victim of abuse

 - absence of clear expectations/standards for youth behavior

 - little or no supervision or support from parents or caring adults

 - past destruction of property/vandalism

-- few organized activities in community for youth
+- few organized activities in the community for youth

 - previously brought a dangerous weapon to school